Toot, Toot, Tootsie (Goo' Bye!)

 Toot, Toot, Tootsie (Goo' Bye!) is a 1922 song with music and lyrics by Gus Kahn, Ernie Erdman and Danny Russo, per the credits on the original sheet music cover.
 Some other sources also credit Ted Fio Rito and Robert King for the song, but make no mention of Dan Russo.
 It debuted in the Broadway musical Bombo, where it was a major hit.
 It was first recorded by Al Jolson with Frank Crumit's orchestra for Columbia Records on September 9, 1922.
-It was further popularised by Eddie Cantor, nicknamed "Banjo Eyes".
+It was further popularised by the racy singer-comedian Eddie Cantor.

 This song has become associated with the age and image of the flapper during the Roaring Twenties.
-Whilst the Jolson version was the most popular, other high selling versions in 1923 were those by Ernest Hare & Billy Jones, Vincent Lopez, and Benson Orchestra of Chicago.
+While the Jolson version was the most popular, other high-selling versions in 1923 were those by Ernest Hare & Billy Jones, Vincent Lopez, and Benson Orchestra of Chicago.